 In the words of Fangirl Forum’s Meredith Loftus, this was Zemo’s Wild Night Out with the Boys at the Discotheque.
 And damn right it was.

-What would you highlight from “Power Broker?”
-Is there a specific scene that struck out to you that we didn’t cover?
+What would you highlight from The Falcon and The Winter Soldier 1×03 “Power Broker?”
+Is there a specific scene that stuck out to you that we didn’t cover?
 Let us know in the comments below.